Bielzin12736437/zig-cross-compile-action/README.md

 *   `rust`: Configure Rust linker/wrappers only.
 *   `c`: Pure C/C++: set `CC`, `CXX`, explicitly `CGO_ENABLED=0`.
 *   `custom`: Only injects compiler-related env vars; no language-specific tweaks.

+### `verify-level`

+Post-build verification of output binaries:

+*   `basic` (default): Scans for ELF/Mach-O/PE32 binaries using `file`.
+If none are found, it logs a message but **does not fail the build**.
+*   `none`: Skips this check entirely.

+This is a lightweight sanity check ("did I produce a real binary?"), not a comprehensive security verification.

 ## Supported Runners & Targets